AaronGoldsmith/liri-node-app/README.md

 ### Future Development:
-  [ x ] Adding in functionality to log results in a separate text file [ ] If an artist has a newer version of an old song, it will give the most recent version not OG
+~~Adding in functionality to log results in a separate text file~~ If an artist has a newer version of an old song, it will give the most recent version not OG

 ### Troubleshooting